 So join us on a trip through creative space.
 Let yourself be surprised, seduced and delighted, pleasured and inspired!

 Creative freedom for all of us.

-ZIP Magazine is art, culture, fashion and film in both New York and Vienna, tapping into the exciting dynamic of these two very diverse scenes through interviews, trend-surfing and intimate looks behind-the-scenes, a dynamic in which the past drives both the present and the future—and in which timelessness is paramount.
+ZIP Magazine is about Interviews, Art, Fashion, Film and Culture.
+We are tapping into the exciting dynamic of these very diverse scenes through interviews, trend-surfing and intimate looks behind-the-scenes, a dynamic in which the past drives both the present and the future—and in which timelessness is paramount.

-ZIP Magazine is feminine, elegant, and approachable.
-The logo is a Viennese typeface comprised of clean sans-serif strokes juxtaposed against a jagged handwritten script—historic Vienna versus raw New York.
-We bring a personal touch to the craft and history of fashion, to film, culture and contemporary art, and we make these worlds eminently approachable by interviews with real people telling their own stories, by giving creative people the space to talk about what makes them tick.
+We bring a personal touch to the craft - The history of fashion, to film, culture and contemporary art, and we make these worlds eminently approachable by interviews with real people telling their own stories, by giving creative people the space to talk about what makes them tick.